 Antidepressant usage and prescribing has seen a steady increase in the latter half of the previous decade.
 More recently, the outbreak of the pandemic in early 2020 and the negative mental health consequences that ensued have also contributed to higher rates of antidepressant prescribing across the UK population.

-For many, starting treatment with antidepressants for the first time can be a daunting prospect.
+For many, starting treatment with antidepressants for the first time can be a daunting prospect, whether you're taking them for anxiety or for depression.

 In this week’s blog, we aim to provide a comprehensive overview of venlafaxine.